 Leading destinations to view enchanting colours include the historical village of Ross, between Hobart and Launceston; and towns within the Derwent Valley area, easily accessible from the Tasmanian capital.

-Yet, we’re shining the spotlight on iconic Cradle Mountain-Lake St Clair National Park, which bursts with colour thanks to a natural spectacle known as ‘The Turning of the Fagus’.
+Iconic Cradle Mountain-Lake St Clair National Park bursts with colour thanks to a natural spectacle known as ‘The Turning of the Fagus’.
 The fagus is a cold-climate deciduous beech tree endemic to Tasmania, and from late April through May it puts on a stunning show: the wide variety of shades creates a visual feast.
-As luck has it, Cradle Mountain is teeming with fagus.
 Another prime place to witness the fabulous fagus is Mount Field National Park, accessible from Hobart.